Navigation auf uzh.ch

 Degree Program

-Vetsuisse Curriculum and Bologna
+Vetsuisse Curriculum

 You will be examined on the modules after each semester.
 Once you pass an exam you will earn a number of credit points under the ECTS (European Credit Transfer and Accumulation System) corresponding to the scale of the module and the exam.
-As a rule of thumb, one ECTS point corresponds to 30 hours of work (including instruction, preparation and follow-up work, and exam preparation).
+As a rule of thumb, one ECTS credit corresponds to 30 hours of work (including instruction, preparation and follow-up work, and exam preparation).

 Students must earn 180 ECTS points.
-Once they have successfully completed their third year of study, students are awarded the Bachelor's degree and the title Bachelor of Veterinary Medicine.
+Once they have successfully completed their third year of study, students are awarded the Bachelor's degree and the degree Bachelor of Veterinary Medicine.
 This title qualifies them to switch to the Master's program in veterinary medicine.

-At the end of their third year of study, students decide on a concentration.
-Part of the instruction in the chosen concentration takes place from the fourth year of study onward.
+At the end of the Bachelor, students decide on a focus.
+Part of the instruction in the chosen focus takes place from the fourth year of study onward.

 As part of their Master's program students write a Master's thesis.